Consumer medicine information

 The effect of Tremfya on human fertility has not been evaluated.

-No effects on fertility parameters were identified in female and male fertility studies conducted in guinea pigs.
-Results from the studies indicated no effects on male or female reproductive parameters.
-Safety margins for Cmax and AUClast at the 100 mg/kg twice-weekly NOAEL dose were at least 60-fold and 80-fold higher, respectively than those following a single administration of a 100 mg SC dose to psoriasis subjects.
+No guselkumab-related effects on fertility parameters were identified in female and male fertility studies conducted in guinea pigs.
+Exposures (AUC) at the 100 mg/kg twice-weekly subcutaneous no observed adverse effect level (NOAEL) dose were at least 17-fold higher than those following administration of a 200 mg intravenous dose in patients.

 (Category B1)